inkarkat/runVimTests/README.md

   When running complete suites or tests with subdirectories, it is difficult to locate a failing test with just the name.
-- ENH: Add -o|--output parameter that redirects all script output into a FILESPEC or &N file descriptor.
+- ENH: Add -o|--output parameter that redirects all script output into a FILESPEC or &amp;N file descriptor.
 Piping the entire output of runVimTests is problematic because the started Vim instances expect to write the UI to stdout; without that, the screen does not update / is messed up, and you cannot do debugging in there.